baltameme/CaptureWebViewDemo/iOS/CaptureStandardRegistrationFlow/README.md

 The Capture user registration widget handles user registration and related flows.
 Typically each widget flow is embedded in one host webpage.
-To start the flow, include the standard block of widget settings, first run:
+To start the flow, include the standard block of widget settings, and then run:

     janrain.capture.ui.start();

-... then:

-    janrain.capture.ui.triggerFlow('flow-name-here');

-Valid flow names are:

- * signIn
- *

-Flows are configured per instance of Capture via the Flow system.
+Flows are configured separately for each instance of Capture, and can be customized.
+This example uses ~iPhone optimized flows named webViewProfile and webViewSignIn.

 #### Widget Settings

-The following settings configure the Capture widget to use redirection.
+The following settings configure the Capture widget to use redirection:

 * janrain.settings.popup = false; // required